How to track business expenses in Canada

 - Store proof of purchase for tax-deductible items

-An expense report documents the details you need to reimburse someone.
+An expense report documents the information required to process a reimbursement.
 Every report should include:

-For occasional claims, you can use a simple template.
+For occasional claims, a simple template works well.
 If your team submits expenses regularly, consider an expense tracking app.
-Mobile apps let your employees photograph receipts and submit claims instantly from their phones.
+Mobile apps let your employees photograph receipts and submit claims from their phones.

 Tax deductible expenses

 Only qualifying purchases count.
-CRA reviews whether your spending was reasonable and directly related to earning income.
-Check the CRA website for specific guidelines, or speak with a tax professional about your situation.
+The CRA reviews whether your spending was reasonable and directly related to earning income.
+Check the CRA business expenses page for specific guidelines, or speak with a tax professional about your situation.

-Managing business expenses can be straightforward.
-With the right approach and tools, you can track every dollar while spending less time on administrative work.
+Managing business expenses does not need to be complicated.
+With the right tools, you can track every dollar while spending less time on administrative work.

-Whether you choose a simple spreadsheet or automated software, consistency is what matters most.
-Regular tracking gives you clear visibility into where your money goes, helps you make smarter business decisions, and ensures you capture every tax deduction.
+Whether you are a solopreneur or managing a growing team, consistent expense tracking gives you clear visibility into where your money goes, helps you make confident business decisions, and ensures you claim every deduction you are entitled to.
+Get one month free.

 FAQs on tracking business expenses

-Here are answers to common questions about managing and tracking business expenses.
+Here are frequently asked questions about tracking business expenses.

 How often should I track my business expenses?

-Track expenses weekly at minimum, or daily if you have high transaction volumes.
-Real-time tracking through connected software is ideal for accuracy and saves you time.
+Track expenses weekly at minimum, or daily if you have a high volume of transactions.
+Real-time tracking through connected software is the most accurate approach and saves you time at month-end.

 Do I need to keep physical receipts or are digital copies enough?

-CRA accepts digital copies of receipts as valid documentation, but for purchases of $100 or more, receipts must show the vendor's business number if they are a GST/HST registrant.
-Store them securely in cloud-based software or organized digital folders with clear file names.
+The CRA accepts digital copies of receipts as valid documentation.
+For purchases of $30 or more, receipts must show the supplier's GST/HST registration number to support Input Tax Credit claims, and purchases of $150 or more require full documentation including itemized details.
+Store digital copies securely in cloud-based software or organized folders.

 How long should I keep expense records?

-Keep expense records for at least six years after the tax year they relate to.
-CRA can request your documentation for audits within this period.
+Keep all expense records and supporting documents for at least six years after the end of the tax year they relate to.
+The CRA can request your documentation for audits within this period.

 Disclaimer